 A poet writes of personal experiences and so I can know so much about Burns through his poems.
 And yet I still want – I need – the even more intimate view provided by his letters.
 How lucky I am that Burns was such a prodigious letter writer.
 And how lucky to have in my possession the 1959 edition of The Poems of Robert Burns and Selected Letters, edited by Anthony Hepburn.
 What a treasure!
 I can read my favorite poems and follow up with a perusal of selected letters.

 The famous “Clarinda” letters offer an especially intimate interlude with Burns.
-Burns first met Agnes when she was already ten years married but a virtual widow.
-Her husband James MacLehose had ardently pursued her, despite the obstacles put up by Agnes’ wary father.
-When MacLehose learned that Agnes was taking a trip to Edinburgh, he reserved all seats but one in the carriage, then shut himself in with her all the way from Glasgow to Edinburgh.
-By the end of the journey Agnes was engaged to James and within six months they were married.
+Burns first met Nancy when she was already ten years married but a virtual widow.
+Her husband James MacLehose had ardently pursued her, despite the obstacles put up by Nancy’s wary father.
+When MacLehose learned that Nancy was taking a trip to Edinburgh, he reserved all seats but one in the carriage, then shut himself in with her all the way from Glasgow to Edinburgh.
+By the end of the journey Nancy was engaged to James and within six months they were married.
 But just as quickly as he had wooed his lass, MacLehose left her, going away for years on end to his lands in Jamaica.

-All alone at home, Agnes became restless.
-Years passed, hubby stayed away, and Agnes took on activities like writing and reading poetry to keep herself occupied.
+All alone at home, Nancy became restless.
+Years passed, hubby stayed away, and Nancy took on activities like writing and reading poetry to keep herself occupied.
 In 1787 she chanced upon the poems of a rising star on the Scottish scene.
 She asked friends to arrange a meeting between the two of them.

 Burns fell in love, writing to a friend, “I am at this moment ready to hang myself for a young Edinburgh widow, who has wit and beauty more murderously fatal than the assassinating stiletto of the Sicilian Banditti.”

-On Agnes’ part, she was quick to point out to Burns that she was married.
+On Nancy’s part, she was quick to point out to Burns that she was married.
 And yet she also encouraged his intimate attachment to her, addressing him in letters as her “Sylander”, and signing off as his “Clarinda.”
-She chose the nicknames to reflect what she wished for in their relationship, an Arcadian idyll of simplicity and sympathy: a connection that was fresh, vibrant, unrestrained, and yet innocent.
+They chose to use these pet names to hide their relationship – and the nicknames reflected what Nancy wanted from their relationship, an Arcadian idyll of simplicity and sympathy: a connection that was fresh, vibrant, unrestrained, and yet innocent.